Zain-Ashfaq/tech241-linux/README.md

 - **export DB_HOST=mongodb://172.187.178.145:27017/posts**: This command sets the `DB_HOST` environment variable to the provided MongoDB connection string.
 This environment variable can then be used in your application to connect to the MongoDB database.
 The connection string specifies that MongoDB is running on the host at IP address `172.187.178.145` and listening on port `27017`.
 The `/posts` at the end of the connection string specifies the `posts` database.

-# App Installation Script
+# App Installation and Setup Script

-This script automates the installation and setup of a Node.js application.
+This script automates the installation and setup of a Node.js application and configures Nginx as a reverse proxy.
 It performs the following steps:

 1. **Update Package List**: The script first updates the package list to ensure that the latest versions of all packages are available.